The Moral Compass

 We are currently building our 2026 global training cohort and advisory network.

 We invite you to connect.
-Together, we can ensure that human dignity, moral agency, and spiritual wisdom remain central in the age of artificial intelligence.
+Together, we can ensure that human dignity, moral agency, and the depth of human moral formation remain central in the age of artificial intelligence.